-- Drug side effects or adverse interactions that are rare or have not yet been reported. - The occurrence of a rare disease. - New associations or variations in the process of a disease. - Presentation, diagnosis and/or treatment for a new or emerging disease. - Unexpected association between diseases or symptoms. - An unexpected event observed in the clinical course of a disease or its treatment. - Results or findings that shed new light on the possible pathogenesis of a disease or adverse effect.
+- Drug side effects or adverse interactions that are rare or have not vet been reported. - The occurrence of a rare disease. - New associations or variations in the process of a disease. - Presentation, diagnosis and/or treatment for a new or emerging disease. - Unexpected association between diseases or symptoms. - An unexpected event observed in the clinical course of a disease or its treatment. - Results or findings that shed new light on the possible pathogenesis of a disease or adverse effect.
 The structure of Case reports will be similar to that of Brief reports.
+The abstract will be written in Spanish and English if the manuscript is written in Spanish.
+When the manuscript is written in English is not required a Spanish abstract.

-In order to be considered the author of a Case reports , the author should have contributed to the idea, intellectual development, writing and review of the report.
+In order to be considered the author of a Case reports, the author should have contributed to the idea, intellectual development, writing and review of the report.
 Having provided care to the patient presented in the report is not a criterion of authorship.
 This can be mentioned in the Acknowledgments section.

-Note: for both Brief reports and Case reports, editors may decide to only include the Abstract in the printed version.
-Complete publication will be made in electronic format.
+Note: In the printed version will be published the Abstract.
+Complete publication of Case reports will be made in electronic format.